Registration is open! Join us for the next live-stream Environmental Mixtures Workshop on July 28-29, 2022.

 Chris Gennings, PhD, Research Professor and Biostatistics Division Director, Department of Environmental Medicine and Public Health, Icahn School of Medicine at Mount Sinai.
 Dr. Gennings’ research program includes the development of Weighted Quantile Sum (WQS) regression (joint work with a dissertation student), a method that is robust to confounding concerns based on complex correlations among exposure to environmental mixtures.
 She is currently developing methods for nutritional and environmental exposures that estimate and evaluate regulatory guideline values for mixtures.

-Jeff Goldsmith, PhD, Assistant Professor, Department of Biostatistics, Columbia University Mailman School of Public Health.
+Jeff Goldsmith, PhD, Associate Professor, Department of Biostatistics, Columbia University Mailman School of Public Health.
 Dr. Goldsmith's statistical research focuses on high-dimensional data, with particular emphasis on dimension reduction methods, and modeling health outcomes.
 In addition to environmental health, he works on physical activity quantification using accelerometers, and on motor control experiments involving kinematic data.

 Marianthi-Anna Kioumourtzoglou, ScD, Assistant Professor, Department of Environmental Health Sciences, Columbia University Mailman School of Public Health.
 Dr. Kioumourtzoglou is an environmental engineer and environmental epidemiologist by training, with a research emphasis on air pollution exposures.
 Her research focuses on statistical issues related to environmental epidemiology, such as assessing exposure to environmental mixtures (chemical and non-chemical) in health studies, and quantifying and correcting exposure measurement error.